cuhklinlab/JSNMF/README.md

 2. Datasets and Examples

   Please refer to two examples(jsnmf_mouse brain_H3K4me3_paired-Tag.mlx and jsnmf_mouse kidney_sci-CAR.mlx) for a quick guide to JSNMF.
+  If you have any questions about the source code, please feel free to contact me: chonghua_1983@126.com

 3. Reference